axeltanxl/notion-automation/README.md

     - dotenv: `python3 -m pip install dotenv`
 6. Create a cron job in the EC2 instance to run the Python script
     - Make sure the cron job runs in between the time when your EC2 instance starts and ends
-    - You can reuse the cron expression used to create the EventBridge Rules with slight modifications:
+    - This is similar to the cron expression used to create the EventBridge Rules with minor differences:
+        - Use your local timezone for the values in the expression instead of the converted time.
         - The cron expression used in EC2 instances does not have the year specified (last field in cron expression for EventBridge)
         - Cron expressions in EC2 do not use ?.
 Use * instead.
     - Full crontab expression to execute Python script: *cron_expression* python3 /home/ec2-user/create_page.py